PaddlePaddle/docs/doc/fluid/api/recompute.rst

     optimizer = fleet.distributed_optimizer(optimizer, strategy=dist_strategy)
     optimizer.minimize(loss)

-We supply some examples of using recompute in Fleet API to help users quickly deploying recomputing.
-We also post corresponding training speed, test results and memory usages of these examples.

-We supply some examples of using recompute in Fleet API to help users quickly deploying recomputing.
+We supply some examples of using recompute in Fleet API for users.
 We also post corresponding training speed, test results and memory usages of these examples for reference.